Sabah: Education

 In early 2016, Sabah had a total number of 42,047 teachers teaching in various pre-schools, primary and secondary schools.
 Following the decentralisation of power from the federal government to state government as well to improve the education in the state, there has been a target to recruit 90% of teachers from Sabah itself.
 The Sabah State Library is the main public library in the state.
 There are 11 Indonesian schools (beside the main Indonesian school in the state capital) spreading across Sabah mainly for Indonesian migrants children residing in the state.
-Since 2014, Filipino migrants children also have been enrolled in Alternative Learning Centres (ALC) that were set-up by Filipino volunteers in Sabah in collaboration with various local non-governmental organisations (NGO).
+Since 2014, Filipino migrants children also have been enrolled in Alternative Learning Centres (ALC) that were set up by Filipino volunteers in Sabah in collaboration with various local non-governmental organisations (NGO).

 Demographics

 Ethnicity and immigration

 According to the 2020 Malaysian census, the population of Sabah stands at 3,418,785, making Sabah the third most populous state in Malaysia with the highest non-citizen population at 810,443.
 However, as Malaysia is one of the least densely populated countries in Asia, Sabah is particularly sparsely populated with most of the population concentrated in the coastal areas since towns and urban centres have massively expanded.
 People from Sabah are generally called Sabahans and identify themselves as such.
 There are an estimated 42 ethnic groups with over 200 sub-ethnic groups with separate own languages, cultures and belief systems.
 The three largest indigenous groups in Sabah are the Kadazan-Dusun, Bajau and the Murut.
-There are large Rungus People, Orang Sungai, Bruneian Malays, Lundayeh, Suluk and other Bumiputera ethnic minorities, while the Chinese makes up the main non-indigenous population.
+There are large Rungus, Orang Sungei, Bruneian Malays, Lundayeh, Suluk and other Bumiputera ethnic minorities, while the Chinese makes up the main non-indigenous population.
 High migration to the state was noticeable in the 1970s, when hundreds of thousands of Filipino refugees, mostly the Moros, began arriving due to the Moro conflict in the county.
 There are also Indonesian labourers from Kalimantan, Sulawesi and Lesser Sunda Islands.
 The arrival of uncontrollable illegal immigration have cause major impact on political, economic and socio-cultural problem particularly on local indigenous peoples.
 The arrival of these illegal immigrants and the slow economic growth have forced Sabahans to immigrate to Peninsular Malaysia or overseas to find better paying jobs and income opportunities.